cvs0/cvsEngine/README.md

 ## License

-CvsEngine is licensed under the MIT License.
+CvsEngine is licensed under the MIT License, which means:

-The MIT license enforces:

 * The software is provided "as is" without warranty of any kind.